| Home | Casualty list Home |

 21 Aug 1915 2nd Lieut Roberts, Philip Hugh Gore Died of wounds Age 19.
 Son of Ann S. Roberts, of Milton House, Strawberry Hill, Twickenham, Middx., and the late Rev. W. W. Roberts.
 (MILLENCOURT COMMUNAL CEMETERY EXTENSION) See Additional information

-1 Sept 1915 2205 Pte Shepherd, James Died of wounds Age 21.
+1 Sept 1915 2205 Pte Shepherd, James S Died of wounds Age 21.
 Son of Henry and Margaret Shepherd, of Perth; husband of Charlotte Shepherd, of 9, Albert St., Fraserburgh.
 Native of Perth.
 (ETAPLES)

 Albert 4 Sept 1915 2438 Pte Wallace, Henry Wounded Bullet in biceps of right arm